Bibi (singer)

 Kim Hyeong-seo (born September 27, 1998), known professionally as Bibi, is a South Korean singer, rapper, songwriter, and actress.
 In 2018, she appeared on the SBS program The Fan and was the runner-up of the show.
 In 2022, she released her first studio album Lowlife Princess: Noir.
-As an actress, Bibi is well-known for her lead roles in the film Hopeless (2023) and television series such as The Worst of Evil (2023).
+As an actress, Bibi is well-known for her lead roles in the film Hopeless (2023) and television series such as The Worst of Evil (2023), The Fiery Priest (2024) and Gangnam B-Side (2024).

 Early life

 Kim Hyeong-seo was born in Ulsan and spent her teenage years in Changwon.
 She felt awkward talking to people, so she began to write lyrics about not being able to say what she wanted to say when she was 15.

 Bibi has a younger sister, Kim Na-kyoung, who debuted with the girl group TripleS through one of its sub-units Acid Angel from Asia on October 28, 2022.